Maxd646/Smart-Exam-site/README.md

 Fayda is the **backbone of identity verification** in this project:

-- During registration, users must input their **National ID number**.
+- During registration, users must input their **National ID number or the photos**.
 - The system sends a request to Fayda's API to retrieve and verify **basic identity information and facial photo**.
 - During login, the user undergoes **live face recognition**, matched with the official photo from Fayda.